Contributing to Lucid Layer

 - Strict mode — all new code must compile under

-any — use proper types. unknown + type guards when truly dynamic.
+any— use proper types.unknown+ type guards when truly dynamic. - No

 - Interface-first — new features should define an